KatrinaWalker/Nonprofit_Dashboard/README.md

-# BGSE Dashboard Project: Analytics on the US Nonprofit sector
+# BGSE Dashboard Project: Analytics on the US Nonprofit Sector in 2013

 ### Overview

-The objectives of our project are:
+The objectives of our project are to:

-- Give insight on the US Nonprofit sector in 2013 with relevant data and graphs
+- Give insight into the ways in which the US nonprofit sector functions using descriptive and analytic views
-- Provide a revenue estimation for small, medium and large non-profits using the web
+- Provide a revenue estimatior for small, medium and large non-profits using the dashboard based on a statistical model

 The ultimate goal is to provide information and estimate of total revenue that can be used by a user intersted in the sector or someone who is in charge of a NPO and is willing to hopefully increase its revenues.